ska-telescope/ska-src-ansible/README.md

 The Cluster API manifest specification enables a set of "pre" and "post" kubeadm init hooks that are applied to both the control plane and worker nodes in the target workload cluster.
 These hooks enable customisations of the deployment to be injected into the deployment workflow.
 This cannot be achieved by the `clusterctl generate cluster` flow directly, so [kustomize](https://kustomize.io/) templates are used to inject the necessary changes.
 These templates add in the execution of specific ansible-playbook flows for both the control plane and worker nodes so that the hosts are customised and the necessary baseline services are installed into the workload cluster e.g. containerd mirror configs, docker, helm tools, pod networking etc.

 ### Playbook listing

 - `create_machine_openstack`
   - `create_capi_management_machine_openstack`: create an instance for the capi management machine on Openstack
-  - `delete_capi_management_machine_openstack`: delete an instance for the capi management machine on Openstack
+  - `delete_capi_management_machine_openstack`: delete an instance of the capi management machine on Openstack
 - `capi_workload`
   - `capi_workload_deploy`: create a capi workload cluster using the `ska_collections`.`clusterapi`.`createworkload` playbook
   - `capi_workload_post`:  deploy integral services on a capi workload cluster, e.g. ingress